 Now is an ideal time (before the next snow storm or downpour) to ensure that you have appropriate policies to clearly set out for your workforce what is expected of them.

-According to Robert Tice, head of employment at Flint Bishop LLP, many businesses are still struggling with the tricky decision over whether to pay staff who are absent from work due to dangerous road conditions, school closures or heavy snow.
+According to Robert Tice, many businesses are still struggling with the tricky decision over whether to pay staff who are absent from work due to dangerous road conditions, school closures or heavy snow.
+He comments;

 “Despite the problems of recent years, few employers have amended their contracts of employment or staff handbooks to take into account this scenario, which is occurring more and more often.